 - Eye Rest and Blinking Breaks – Every 20 minutes during your work, look away toward a distant point for 20 seconds to refocus your eyes, and give them a 15-minute break after each 2-hour computer session.
 Remember to blink more frequently to keep your eyes moist.

-With a combination of the proper optometry care and self-care, you can minimize computer vision syndrome and other modern-day vision problems.
+With a combination of the proper optometry care and self-care, you can minimize computer vision syndrome and other modern-day eye health and vision problems.